What Is a Shopper Profile: 8 Types of Shoppers

 The Mission-driven Shopper’s Needs

-Overall, mission-driven shoppers want their shopping experience to be easy, fast, and to fulfill their needs.
+Overall, mission-driven shoppers want their shopping experience to be easy and fast and to fulfill their needs.
 Remember, shopping is not something the mission-driven customer enjoys, so anything you can do to make their experience pain-free will boost their loyalty to your brand and make them more likely to return.

 How to Market to the Mission-driven Shopper

-The need your marketing should be addressing for the mission-driven shopper is ease.
+Ease is the central thing that your marketing initiatives should address.
 Offering services that will streamline your shoppers’ experience and merchandising so that things are easy to find will ensure that your business is ready to facilitate easy, pain-free shopping.

 To appeal to mission-driven buyers, retailers should do the following: